 Formation of Qarma Musiq

 Qarma Musiq was established in 2008 as a label for the album OK to be released under.
 Malique shared equal shares with D'Navigator who resigned from the company in 2010, leaving it wholly owned by Malique.
 In 2010, Malique was released from EMI Publishing and Qarma Musiq took over as his publisher.
 Malique chose the name Qarma to convey the clean work ethic of the label, vowing that the mistreatment of artistes and unfair distribution of royalty that he experienced under various other labels would not occur.
 The company colors are black and white.
-The Qarma Musiq website (www.qarmamusiq.com) also contains an online shop in which new singles and merchandise are occasionally available for purchase.
+The Qarma Musiq website (www.qarmamusiq.com) also contains an online shop in which new albums and merchandise are available for purchase.

 In January 2015, Qarma Musiq signed Nukilan as an artiste, and the group debuted in Rindu, a duet with Indonesian singer Shae.
 Rindu was released in February 2015 followed by the group's second single Aduh Neng in April 2015.